Module 8 − Introduction to Amplifiers

 Q-27.
 If the open-loop gain of the operational amplifier used in

 question 26 is 200,000 and the open- loop bandwidth is 30 hertz, what is the closed

 Operational amplifiers are used in so many different ways that it is not possible

 to describe all of the applications.
 Entire books have been written on the subject

 operational amplifiers and are not concerned with the theory of operation or other

 circuits at all.
 This module, as introductory material on operational amplifiers,

 amplifier and the difference amplifier.
 For ease of explanation the circuits shown

 for these applications will be explained with d.c. inputs and outputs, but the circuit

 will work as well with a.c. signals.

 Summing Amplifier (Adder)

-Figure 3-20 is the schematic of a two-input adder which uses an
+Figure 3-20 is the schematic of a two-input adder which uses an operational amplifier.

-signal will be of opposite polarity compared to the sum of the input signals).
+output signal will be of opposite polarity compared to the sum of the input signals).

 Figure 3-20. - Two-input adder.

 If the signal on input number one (E1) is +3 volts and the signal on input number

 V) = +7 V and change the polarity to get -7 V].

-With +3 volts at E1 and 0 volts at point A (which is at virtual ground), the
+With +3 volts at E1 and 0 volts at point a (which is at virtual ground), the

 (The + sign indicates a current flow from right to left.)